victorcazalis/RedList_countries/README.md

 This shapefile maps the Red List list of countries and subnational entities used in the Countries of Occurrence classification (levels 0 and 1).

+*** NEWS IN VERSION 2023-1
+I fixed 3 subnational entity names that had typos in version 2022.1: Magellanes (Chile) was written "Magallanes" in 2022.1, Spratly Is.
+(Disputed territory) were written "Spartly Is." in 2022.1, and Jharkand (India) was written "Jharkhand" in 2022.1.
+I also added two columns: lookup gives the lookup of the entity (country or subnational entity) according to the lookup list from SIS Connect; lk_SIS0 gives the lookup of the parent country (ie level 0 for SIS) of each entity.
+Columns have been renamed with shorter names: SIS_nm0 for SIS_name0, SIS_nm1 for SIS_name1, lookup and lk_SIS0

+***

 General methodology:
 The base map used to create this shapefile is the GADM map version 4.1 (as recommended on the Red List Spatial Tools and Data website: https://www.iucnredlist.org/resources/spatialtoolsanddata).
 It was downloaded from https://gadm.org/index.html on the 25th of August 2022.